 Quality Assurance & Regulatory Affairs Consulting Firm

 The focused Quality Assurance & Regulatory Affairs consulting firm is a blended solution.
-Because quality and regulatory is their only business, these firms generally provide good talent at a fair price.
+Because quality and regulation is their only business, these firms generally provide good talent at a fair price.
 They can offer a variety of QA consultant or RA consultant options and should be able to scale or change direction quickly.

 Problems can arise in identifying and vetting the QA RA firm because there are few large players with a national reputation.
 The pharmaceutical company may be best served by establishing a due diligence process that matches their needs to the consulting firm’s strengths.

 The following cases illustrate several approaches that provide QA RA expertise while saving money.